 - Board Member, Australian Construction Industry Form Ltd, 2003-05.

-Sandra Lambert, AM (Deputy Chair)
+Sandra Lambert, AM

-Sandra Lambert has worked for the public sector for all of her career spanning over 30 years.
+Sandra Lambert has worked for the public sector for the majority of her career, spanning over 30 years.
 She has worked as a teacher and held a number of school based leadership positions including as a College Principal.
 She has also worked for the Australian Government and has held several senior executive and leadership positions in the ACT Government.
 Her most recent was as the inaugural Chief Executive of the then Department of Disability, Housing and Community Services (2002 – 2010) a position in which she exercised the Statutory role of The Commissioner for Housing, responsible for the Public Trading Enterprise known as Housing ACT.

 Ms Lambert has a Bachelor of Arts degree from Canterbury University (NZ) and a Diploma of Teaching, Distinction Award.
 She is a Fellow of the Australian Institute of Management and a member of the Australian Institute of Company Directors.
 Ms Lambert was admitted to the Order of Australia in 2012.

 Mr Shonk is well known and highly regarded in the ACT for his achievements and expertise in property valuation, commercial real estate and board operations.